susheelbhai/larameet/README.md

         ```

 ### install Laravel Reverb
-.install and build the Node dependencies required for broadcasting
+>install and build the Node dependencies required for broadcasting
-.copy build file from public folder to public_html folder and public_html/storage
+>copy build file from public folder to public_html folder and public_html/storage

 ### Vendor Publish